m3db/m3/docs/operational_guide/etcd.md

                   - http://external_etcd3:2379
 ```

 **Note**: `M3DB` placements and namespaces are stored in `etcd` so if you want to switch to an external `etcd` cluster you'll need to recreate all your placements and namespaces.
+You can do this manually or use `etcdctl`'s [Mirror Maker](https://github.com/etcd-io/etcd/blob/v3.3.11/etcdctl/doc/mirror_maker.md) functionality.

 ### M3Coordinator